Eccodyne/Plant-Watering-System/README.md

 ## 📌 Welcome to the "Plant Watering System" Project!
 ![Plant Watering System](https://github.com/Eccodyne/Plant-Watering-System/blob/main/Images/Housing_Front.JPG)

-# Garmin-G1000-Controller
+# Plant Watering System
-This a physical controller for the main navigation functions of the Garmin G1000, to be used with Microsoft Flight Simulator 2024.
+This is a fully automated plant watering system based on an ESP32 board and Arduino code.

 ### 💡What is this repository for?
-This repository contains the code and build instructions for my Garmin G1000 Controller Project with the required 3D printing files to be found at Makerworld.com.
-You can build your own device to control the main navigation functions of the Garmin G1000 in Mircosoft Flight Simulator 2024 with just a few electronic parts, a 3D printed housing and a little bit of Arduino code.
+This repository contains the code and build instructions for the "Plant Watering System" Project with the required 3D printing files to be found at Makerworld.com.

+Features:
+- Controls 2 separate water pumps
+- Individual watering schedules for each weekday (Monday to Sunday)
+- Customizable watering duration for each pump
+- Saves all settings to the EEPROM of the ESP32 board
+- Uses DS3231 RTC real time clock module to keep time/date even when device is disconnected from power
+- Easy navigation and configuraton via rotary encoder with push button (to enter menus and make settings) and secondary push button (to return from menus)
+- Automatic screen dimming (idle timer can be configured)

 This project is not complicated and does not require a high level of technical know-how.
 You just need time, patience and to follow the instructions as set out below.

-I have tested this controler in depth and it works perfectly!

 Link to 3D printing files on Makerworld: [Click](https://makerworld.com/de/models/2927499-garmin-g1000-controller-ms-flight-simulator-2024#profileId-3276793)

 ---
 ### 🛒 What components do I need to make this project?
 - 3D printed housing parts
-- Arduino 2560 MEGA compatible board with USB-B port (not USB-C!)
-- 4x KY-040 360 degree rotary encoders (see important note/image below)
-- 1x KY-023 Joystick module
-- 18x tactile 2-pin buttons
-- Mini Breadboard, but only the GND/VOLTAGE part is required (you can detach this part from the other parts of the breadboard, see image below)
+- Keyestudio ESP3232-WROOM-32 Develpment Board
+- 2,4 inch EC11 LCD display with rotary encoder and secondary push button (320x240 pixels)
+- DS3231 real time clock module with backup battery (board has three holes for screw fixing)
+- 2x mini water pumps (3v)
+- 2x 3v relay power switches
 - Sufficient number of jumper wires
-- 12x M2.5 screws to attach the Arduino 2560 MEGA board and the rotary encoders to the housing
+- 7x M2.5 screws to attach the ESP32 baord the the DS3231 real time clock to the housing
-- 16x M3 screws to attach the top cover, the button covers and the joystick to the housing
+- 10x M3 screws to attach the LCD display, the display cover and to fix the back of the housing
+- Hot glue to fix the water pumps to the housing
-- USB-B cable to connect the controller to your PC (this should come with the Arduino 2560 MEGA board, but you may want to purchase a longer cable)
+- USB-C cable to connect the ESP32 board to your PC
 - 4x self-adhesive rubber feet to be attached to the bottom of the housing